arjunsatyapal/cognistats/README.markdown

 We've done over a year of research to identify over 20 gold-standard academic tests currently in use.
 We've implemented them all in an offline prototype.
 Now we're working on converting them to HTML5 and JavaScript, building a web app around them, and gathering interest.
 We need a lot of volunteers to take a lot of tests before we can start doing the math to cull out the redundant bits, so please sign up to be notified when it's ready for testing later this summer.
 If you want to help build it, that's great, too!
 Just send a message to [yonidonner on GitHub](http://github.com/yonidonner).

 # (sign-up-to-be-notified link goes here)

+(As the project is too early for testing, we haven't set up the Google Group for testers to join yet--please check back soon!)